Empire Theatre (42nd Street): Preservation attempts

 The 42nd Street Development Corporation had been formed in 1976 to discuss plans for redeveloping Times Square.
 The same year, the City University of New York's Graduate Center hosted an exhibition with photographs of the Empire and other theaters to advocate for the area's restoration.
-One plan for the site, in 1978, called for razing several buildings in the area to create a park, including the Empire.
-The City at 42nd Street plan was announced in December 1979 as part of a proposal to restore West 42nd Street around Times Square.
+One plan for the site, in 1978, called for razing several buildings in the area, including the Empire, to create a park.
+Another plan, called the City at 42nd Street, was announced in December 1979 as part of a proposal to restore West 42nd Street around Times Square.
 Under the plan, five theaters would have been converted back to legitimate use, and the facades of three other theaters, including the Empire, would be restored.
-However, the Empire's small capacity made it unsuitable as a legitimate theater, so the interior was likely to be demolished and renovated into a restaurant.
+The Empire's small capacity made it unsuitable as a legitimate theater, so the interior was likely to be demolished and renovated into a restaurant.
 Mayor Ed Koch wavered in his support of the plan, referring to it as a "Disneyland on 42nd Street".
 Subsequently, Hugh Hardy conducted a report on 42nd Street's theaters in 1980.
-His report helped motivate the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.
+His report, in conjunction with a movement opposing the demolition of the nearby Helen Hayes and Morosco theaters, motivated the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.

-The LPC had started to consider protecting theaters as landmarks in 1982, including the Empire Theatre, with discussions continuing over the next several years.
+The LPC started to consider protecting theaters, including the Empire Theatre, with discussions continuing over the next several years.
 While the LPC granted landmark status to many Broadway theaters starting in 1987, it deferred decisions on the exterior and interior of the Empire Theatre.
 Further discussion of the landmark designations was delayed for several decades.
 In late 2015, the LPC hosted public hearings on whether to designate the Empire and six other theaters as landmarks.
 The LPC rejected the designations in February 2016 because the theaters were already subject to historic-preservation regulations set by the state government.